HaneefT/HaneefT/README.md

 # Hi there, I'm Haneef! 👋

 I'm a passionate software developer with a background in Computer Science.
-Currently, I'm working with technologies like cypress, smalltalk and fastAPI in my coop at Kore.
+I worked with technologies like cypress, smalltalk and fastAPI in my coop at Kore.
 I'm also always exploring new tools and techniques to improve my coding skills.
+In my free time, I play soccer, watch movies and take photos with my DSLR!

 ## Let's Connect!